 Flooding can have a devastating effect on peoples’ lives, homes and businesses and protecting cities such as Leeds is absolutely vital.

-The Leeds Flood Alleviation Scheme (FAS) is led by Leeds City Council in partnership with the Environment Agency.
-The scheme is split into two phases:
+The Leeds Flood Alleviation Scheme is led by Leeds City Council in partnership with the Environment Agency and is split into two phases.